nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_searchExamples.md

 }
 ```

-**b) If done in two separate queries, the first would retrieve the last three consultations and problems and the second would retrieve allergies and medications for the last year**
+**b) If done in two separate queries, the first would retrieve the last three consultations and problems and the second would retrieve allergies and medications for the last year:**

 ```json
 {